-All activities are organised to ensure children can take part regardless of their vision.
-Clubs have adapted sports equipment and it does not matter what level of sporting ability your child has.
+All activities are organised to ensure children can take part regardless of their vision..

 A close friend or siblings are welcome to attend with your child.
 It is also an opportunity for parents to meet with others and stay for a chat if they wish.

-Each region offers a range of day activities.
+We offer a range of day activities.
 These might be open to the whole family or specifically for children or young people.
-A wide range of events take place across England including theatre trips, off road driving, dry slope skiing, arts day and music workshops.
+A wide range of events take place across England including theatre trips, family fun days, skiing, attraction visits, watersports and music workshops.

-Action runs six family weekends a year and this offers a unique opportunity to meet other families.
+Our family residentials provide a great opportunity to meet other families.
 On offer will be activities for the children and at the same time a chance for parents to ask questions of professionals / speakers.
 There is always time built in for a range of family activities and plenty of fun.
-These are organised by each regional children and family coordinator.

-Over the past 20 years RNIB (and more recently Action) have run residential activity weeks for eight - 17 year olds.
-These vacation schemes are very popular and we will be continuing to offer these opportunities.
-Action are looking to offer shorter two night residentials for the younger age range, and continue the five/ six day offer for the older group.
+Over the past 20 years RNIB (and more recently Action) have run activity breaks for eight - 17 year olds.
+These residentials are very popular and we will be continuing to offer these opportunities.
+Our residentials range from 1 to 5 nights and offer fun and exciting activity programmes, providing the opportunity to increase personal independence, life skills and social skills.

 Information and advice for parents or young people